Evaluation Methodologies in Software Protection Research: Supplemental Material

 \paragraph{Control flow flattening (CFF)} Obscuring structured control flow graphs by replacing them with a flat structure and a data-controlled dispatcher that controls the order in which code fragments are executed.
 The goal is to hide the original structure.

-\paragraph{Opaque predicates (OPP)} Using boolean valued expressions whose values or other invariant properties are known at obfuscation time but difficult for an attacker to figure out, e.\,g., to steer execution around inserted bogus control flow transfers.
+\paragraph{Opaque predicates (OPP)} Using boolean-valued expressions whose values or other invariant properties are known at obfuscation time but difficult for an attacker to figure out, e.g., to steer execution around inserted bogus control flow transfers.
 The goal is to inflate the complexity of the code's CFGs.

-\paragraph{Control flow indirections (CFI)} Replacing direct control flow transfers by indirect ones, which can be, e.\,g., indirect calls or jumps, faulting instructions and exception handlers, uses of reflection.
+\paragraph{Control flow indirections (CFI)} Replacing direct control flow transfers by indirect ones, which can be, e.g., indirect calls or jumps, faulting instructions and exception handlers, uses of reflection.
 The goal is to hide the call graph's edges or the control flow graph's edges from static analysis, not to change those graphs.

-\paragraph{Control flow transformations (CFT)} All other ways of obfuscating the control flow, except control flow flattening, opaque predicates, and control flow indirections.
+\paragraph{Control flow transformation (CFT)} All other ways of obfuscating the control flow, except control flow flattening, opaque predicates, and control flow indirections.
 The goal here is to change the control flow graph, not to hide edges from static analyses.

 \paragraph{Function transformation (FUT)} Transformations at the granularity of functions, such as wrapping, cloning, splitting, merging, inlining, and outlining of functions or methods.
 This excludes protections based on adding fake/dead methods to classes to hamper class-based analyses.